fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 # Background

 A web page using WebRTC can form multiple PeerConnections.
-Each one of these starts an ICE process that initates STUN transactions towards varios IP and ports that are specified by the JavaScrpt of the web page.
+Each one of these starts an ICE process that imitates STUN transactions towards varios IP and ports that are specified by the Javascript of the web page.

-Browser do not limit the number of PeerConnections but do limit the totall amount of STUN traffic that is sent with no congetion controll.
+Browser do not limit the number of PeerConnections but do limit the totall amount of STUN traffic that is sent with no congestion controll.
 This draft assumes that browsers will limit this traffic to 250kbps thought right now implementation seems to exceed that when measured over an 100ms window.

 Each PeerConnection starts a new STUN transaction periodically until all the iCE testing is done.
-RFC5245 limits this to be 20ms or more while draft-ietf-ice-rfc5245bis proposes moves the miimium time to 5 ms. Retransmition for previos stun transaction can be happening in parrallel with this.
+RFC5245 limits this to be 20ms or more while draft-ietf-ice-rfc5245bis proposes moves the minimum time to 5 ms. Retransmission for previos stun transaction can be happening in parallel with this.

-The STUN specifiction [RFC5389] specifies 7 retransmition each one doubleing in timeout starting with a 500ms retransmiton time unless certian conditions are meant.
-This largely ignored and instead system do 7 retransmtions with a retransmition time starting at 100ms and doubling up to a limit of TODO ms.
+The STUN specification [RFC5389] specifies 7 retransmission each one doubling in timeout starting with a 500ms retransmission time unless certain conditions are meant.
+This was only put in the RFC to make the IESG happy and is largely ignored and instead system do 7 retransmissions with a retransmission time starting at 100ms and doubling every retransmission up to a limit of TODO ms.

-The size of STUN packets can vary based on a vareity of opions selected but the packets being used by browser today are about 70 TODO bytes for the the requests.
+The size of STUN packets can vary based on a variety of options selected but the packets being used by browser today are about 70 TODO bytes for the the requests.

-As the speed of the pacing is speeded up to 5ms, it increases the number of new mappings the NAT needs to create as well as increasing the non congestion coontrolled bandwidht used by by the browser.
+As the speed of the pacing is speeded up to 5ms, it increases the number of new mappings the NAT needs to create as well as increasing the non congestion controlled bandwidth used by by the browser.
 The rest of this draft looks at what sort of issue may or may not come out of this.